 Log into your cPanel account …

-Scroll down to the ‘Domains’ panel and click on Subdomains …
+Scroll down to the ‘Domains’ area and click on Subdomains …

 (cPanel: Domains – Subdomains)

-Adding a subdomain will create a new section in your website using any prefix you choose (e.g. “support”, “tutorials”, etc …).
+Adding a subdomain will create a new section in your website using any prefix you choose (e.g. “support”, “myaccount”, etc …).

 Type in the name of your subdomain in the ‘Subdomain’ field, then click the blank field in the ‘Document Root:’ section. cPanel will automatically fill this section with the correct path information for your subdomain.

-Your new subdomain is now set up and available …
+Your new subdomain is now set up and ready …

 (Subdomain created – confirmation message)